To be added to the pre-registration list for Dark Skies 2021 (20th February) then please complete the form below:

-After the event you’ll get ‘supper’ (last year was pie and peas), and if you bring a mug we’ll make you a brew (Rosa and her coffee cart will have left by then, so you’ll be back on instant…).
+After the event you’ll get ‘supper’ (last year was pie and peas), and if you bring a mug we’ll make you a brew (The coffee van will have left by then so you’ll have to settle for instant!).

 There’s only 100 places available for this event – so don’t miss out.

 Event HQ, Start and Finish will be at Coxwold Village Hall.
 This is just on the edge of the North York Moors National Park and is within the Howardian Hills Area of Outstanding Natural Beauty.
 Car Parking will be at the Gardener’s Cottage Garden, Newburgh Priory, Coxwold (unless you are directed elsewhere by a marshal.

 It’s a bit more expensive than the summer event isn’t it?